Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Physics Opportunities of SBND-PRISM

 Since, in the absence of BSM physics, the $\nu_\mu$ fluxes depend on the off-axis angle more dramatically than the $\nu_e$ ones, this model serves as an example of an off-axis-dependent $\nu_e$ excess that can benefit from an SBND-PRISM analysis.

 For illustration purposes, we adopt a theoretically simplified scenario, where we assume negligible oscillation effects except for $\nu_\mu\to\nu_e$ appearance given by

-where $\theta$ and $\Delta m^2$ are the mixing angle and mass squared difference, $E$ is the neutrino energy and $L$ is the baseline.
+where $\theta$ and $\Delta m^2$ are the mixing angle and mass squared difference, respectively, $E$ is the neutrino energy and $L$ is the baseline.

-We consider two analysis scenarios: one in which events are binned by off-axis angle (``with PRISM''), and another in which no angular binning is applied (``without PRISM'').
+We consider two analysis scenarios: one in which events are binned by off-axis angle (``with SBND-PRISM''), and another in which no angular binning is applied (``without SBND-PRISM'').
 The procedures used for each scenario are described below.

 We only consider the dominant background composed of $\nu_e$ that are intrinsic to the BNB beam.
 These intrinsic $\nu_e$ events in SBND are shown in the upper panel of \cref{fig:benchmark}.
 For comparison, the signal expected from our benchmark scenario of $\nu_\mu \to \nu_e$ oscillation with $\sin^2(2\theta)=0.002$ and $\Delta m^2=20$~eV$^2$ is also shown.
-These parameters were chosen because higher values of $\Delta m^2$ result in oscillations occurring over shorter baselines, which is where a single near-detector like SBND is most sensitive.
+These parameters were chosen because higher values of $\Delta m^2$ result in oscillations occurring over shorter baselines, which is where a single near detector like SBND is most sensitive.
 This benchmark leads to observable oscillations throughout a large interval of energy in SBND.

 \cref{fig:benchmark} shows the relative size of the excess with respect to the background in each energy bin.
 The shape is driven by the value of $\Delta m^2$ used in the injected oscillation signal.
-Although there is a visible excess over the background on the order of 10\% or more, this level of difference is comparable to the leading systematics from flux and cross-section modeling uncertainties which could therefore wash out a signal of this size.
-In the worst case scenario, mis-modeling of neutrino-nucleus interaction physics can induce a fake signal~\cite{Coyle:2022bwa}.
+Although there is a visible excess over the background on the order of 10\% or more, this level of difference is comparable to the leading systematics from flux and cross-section modeling uncertainties~\cite{MicroBooNE:2025nll} which could therefore wash out a signal of this size.
+In the worst-case scenario, mismodeling of neutrino-nucleus interaction physics can induce a fake signal~\cite{Coyle:2022bwa}.